fnproject/tutorials/FlowSaga/README.md

 The `Flow` object contains a bunch of methods for adding work to the current flow.
 We need to use a variant of the `invokeFunction` method:

 ```
-    FlowFuture<BookingRes> future = f.invokeFunction("./flight/book", input.flight, BookingRes.class);
+    FlowFuture<BookingRes> future = f.invokeFunction(funcIdFlightBook, input.flight, BookingRes.class);
 ```

-This tells the current flow to add an invocation of the `flight/book` function to the current flow and then returns a `FlowFuture` that represents the future value of that invocation.
+This tells the current flow to add an invocation of the Flight Booking function (via its function Id) to the current flow and then returns a `FlowFuture` that represents the future value of that invocation.
 The `FlowFuture` itself has more methods that let us chain more work onto the flow following the completion of that future.
 Thus we can build up a [DAG](https://en.wikipedia.org/wiki/Directed_acyclic_graph) of computations that will each be executed as a separate serverless function invocation.

 We are going to use the `thenCompose` method to chain the hotel booking and car rental booking onto the end of the flight booking call.
 Our full`book1` function looks like this: